-Use the form below to upload your files.
+Use this form to upload your files.
 Do not refresh your browser or click “Submit” multiple times.
 When the upload has successfully completed, you will be automatically redirected to a success page.

 This form only accepts a total combined size of 1GB.
-If you have multiple files under 1GB, you can come back to this page and upload as many times as needed.
 Please zip multiple files.
-If you have a file larger than 1GB, we can accept files from your favorite file sharing service (Such as Dropbox, Hightail, Google Drive, etc).
-We also accept physical media such as flash drives and DVD’s.
+If you have a file larger than 1GB, we can accept files from your favorite file sharing service (Such as Dropbox).
+We also accept physical media such as flash drives.
 Contact your sales representative for more information.

 Adobe Photoshop (.psd or .psb), .eps, .tif, .pdf